SJ5817/BitDistiller-Reproduction/readme.md

 ## Related Work: BitDistiller Reproduction for Llama3.2-1B (by Teammate)

 My teammate, [EricBennetts](https://github.com/EricBennetts), has also successfully reproduced the BitDistiller methodology, focusing on the Llama3.2-1B model.
-Their work includes:
+His work includes:

 *   2-bit quantization of Llama3.2-1B.
 *   Perplexity (PPL) evaluation of the quantized model.